v12technology/v12technology.github.io/starting/testing.md

 Events are sent to the processor under test with the onEvent method e.g.`onEvent(new Trade("EURUSD", 5_000))`.
 A data driven clock can be adjusted in the test using the `tick("new time")` method to simulate the passing of time.

-The "top3" node can be accessed using the id set in the bulder method, with: `WrappedList<Tuple<String, Number>> top3 = getField("top3")`.
-Normal Junit asserts can be used to validate the expected behavior of the processor by assering the state of a node.
+A reference to the "top3" node is gained using the id set in the bulder method, with: `WrappedList<Tuple<String, Number>> top3 = getField("top3")`.

+Normal Junit asserts validate the expected behavior of the processor by assering the state of a node.

 ```java
 public class TradeMonitorTest extends BaseSepInprocessTest {